Employment conditions during natural disasters and emergencies

-The NES entitles an employee who is a member of a recognised emergency management body to take a period of unpaid leave for the purpose of engaging in an eligible community service activity, such as dealing with a natural disaster.
+The NES entitles employees who are members of a recognised emergency management body to take unpaid community service leave for certain emergency management activities such as dealing with a natural disaster.

 Awards and agreements may also contain specific provisions in relation to community service leave in addition to the NES.

-Under the NES, the duration of the period of absence is not specified, however it must be reasonable having regard to the following circumstances:
+Under the NES, the amount of time that can be taken is not specified, however it must be reasonable taking into account:

 - the time that the employee is engaged in the activity,

-- reasonable travel time associated with the activity, and
+- reasonable travel time associated with the activity

 - reasonable rest time immediately following the activity.

-An employee who wishes to take a period of community service leave must provide their employer with notice as soon as practicable, including the period (or expected period) of the absence, and satisfy any evidentiary requirements.
-In addition, all four of the following criteria must be met:
+An employee who wants to take a period of community service leave must tell their employer as soon as practicable, including the expected period of the absence and provide any required evidence of the reason for the leave.
+In addition, an employee must also be:

-- The employee engages in an activity that involves dealing with an emergency or natural disaster, and
+- engaging in an activity that involves dealing with an emergency or natural disaster

-- The employee engages in the activity on a voluntary basis (whether or not the employee directly or indirectly takes or agrees to take an honorarium, gratuity or similar payment wholly or partly for engaging in the activity), and
+- engaging in the activity on a voluntary basis (whether or not the employee directly or indirectly takes or agrees to take an honorarium, gratuity or similar payment wholly or partly for engaging in the activity)

-- The employee is a member of, or has a member like association with, a recognised emergency management body and
+- a member of, or has a member-like association with, a recognised emergency management body

-Shona is a registered volunteer for the Victoria’s State Emergency Services and has been asked to volunteer for one week in response to a bushfire.
-Shona would really like to participate, but wants to know whether she can take time off work and whether she is entitled to any income.
+Shona is a registered volunteer for Victoria’s State Emergency Services and has been asked to volunteer for one week in response to a bushfire.
+Shona would really like to help, but wants to know whether she can take time off work and whether she is entitled to any income.

-Shona looks on the Fair Work Ombudsman’s website to find out her entitlements.
+Shona looks on the FWO’s website to check her entitlements.
 Shona finds that her award does not provide for any payment in this circumstance.
 However, because the Victorian State Emergency Services is a “recognised emergency management body”, she is entitled to unpaid community service leave for volunteering in an emergency and/or natural disaster.

-Shona decides that she would still like to volunteer, so she writes a letter to her employer, Eva, to notify her that she will be taking community service leave and that her expected date of return is in 7 days.
+Shona decides that she would still like to volunteer, so she emails her employer, Eva, telling her that she will be taking community service leave and that she expects to be back in seven days.
 After further discussion, Eva asks Shona to provide her with a formal letter from the Victorian State Emergency Services for evidence of the reason for her absence.

 After a week’s service, Shona completes her final night shift assisting the Victorian State Emergency Service.
 However, Shona was scheduled to begin work at 5am the next day.
 Shona requests, and is granted, the day off to provide for adequate rest time as part of the community service leave.